-According to leading experts, more than 80 million Americans have hypoglycemia and most don’t even know it!
+According to leading experts some 80 million or more Americans have hypoglycemia and most don’t even know it!
 Are you one of them?
-Let’s take a look at some of the symptoms of this confusing, complicated and too often misdiagnosed condition.
+Let’s take a look at some of the symptoms of this most confusing, complicated and too often misdiagnosed condition.

 Fatigue, insomnia, mental confusion, nervousness, mood swings, headaches, depression, phobias, heart palpitations, craving for sweets, cold hands and feet, forgetfulness, blurred vision, inner trembling, outbursts of temper, sudden hunger, allergies and crying spells.

 This list contains just a few…the entire list by Dr. Nancy Appleton, author of Suicide by Sugar; includes over 100 symptoms!

 How about we look at this from another point of view?

 You try to sleep but you’re restless all night long.
 So when you finally do get up, you need at least three cups of coffee to function.
 You struggle to get to work, already feeling tense because you’re late; and when you do arrive, you snap at your co-workers for some minor guidelines they forgot to follow.
 You reach for another cup of coffee both before noon and at 3 o’clock when you feel that afternoon slump about to overcome you.

 Or you got up late, too busy to eat breakfast, run off to your first meeting of the day.
 Great, they’re serving coffee and donuts!
 Lunch, I’ll just have a yogurt with fruit…that should be healthy.